Case Study | 5 min read

 Personal Feedback Survey

-After the fellowship program ended, I sent an anonymous survey to my team to gather their feedback on my leadership.
-Since it was my first time leading a design team, their insights were incredibly valuable in helping me grow and improve.
+After the fellowship program ended, I sent an anonymous survey to my team to gather their feedback on what I did well and what I could improve on.

 Reflection